Erectile dysfunction (ED) is a distressing but common condition, affecting around

 Depression and antidepressants can affect sex drive

-Many people who have had a heart stent placed
+Many people who have had a heart bypass or heart stent placed

 Why is it common for people experiencing congestive heart failure to also have ED?

 Chronic heart disease is common with other medical conditions that can also cause ED

 Many people living with chronic heart disease have other health conditions as well, each of which can cause ED on their own.